bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 4. The generation of knowledge graphs should be automated,
 5. The nodes and predicates of the knowledge graphs should be defined as instances of classes and properties of the ontologies.

-We claim that point 1 of our proposal is necessary in order to ensure the adhesion of Network Management operators and expert in the semantic technology.
+Point 1 of the proposed principles is essential for ensuring the engagement of network administrators and experts in semantic technology.
-Actually, it is of paramount importance to align the vocabulary of the ontology (the naming of classes and relationships) and the semantics defined by the ontology (the constraints on the use of relationships) with the vocabulary of network managers.
-It has been recognized that today the YANG language has been the reference in this area.
-This will be even more true in the future as YANG has been specified in the framework of IETF and backed by the major industrial actors of the telco domain.
+Aligning the ontology's vocabulary (class and relationship naming) and semantics (relationship constraints) with that of network managers is crucial.
+The YANG language is currently the reference in this area and will continue to be so, given its specification by the IETF and support from major telco industry players.
-This has been the incent of our developing a tool for converting YANG models into OWL models which is point 2 of our proposal.
+This necessity has driven the development of the YANG2OWL framework for converting YANG models into OWL models, which corresponds to point 2 of the proposal.
-Point 3, 4 and 5 are direct consequences of our committing to point 1 and 2.
+Points 3, 4, and 5 are direct outcomes of the commitment to points 1 and 2.

 #### The Y-MODEL-TO-RDFS-OWL step {#sec-exp-yang2owl-oc}